Authors: Apurva Sankpal, Adarsh Singh, Sanket Takalkar, Shubham Varma, Prof. Ayesha Sayyed

 Author(s): Sultana O Alsharkasi, Mohammed M Elsheh , Farij O Ehtiba

-Summary: The RSA encryption algorithm is used with steganography in the above-mentioned work.
-This method is based on looking for two-by-two similar bits between the sensitive data bits and picture pixel bit values.
-It hides the sensitive data bits at least scientific bits if the bits aren't identical (LSB fashion).
+Summary: The mentioned paper makes use of combining the RSA encryption algorithm with steganography fashion.
+This approach is grounded on searching for identical bits -two by two bits-between the sensitive data bits and image pixel bits values.
+In case the bits are non-identical, it hides the sensitive data bits at hitch least scientific bits (LSB fashion).

 Publication year: 2021